 This is one of those recipes that gets passed down from generation to generation and there are small changes along the way.
 Sometimes I make substitutions when I make this.
 Let’s chat about the details:

 • Meatballs.
-My grandma’s original meatball recipe uses a 50/50 mix of pork and beef, but you can also make all-beef or all-pork meatballs if you prefer.
-I’ve also had success using part ground bison for a leaner meatball.
+My grandma’s original meatball recipe uses a 50/50 mix of pork and beef, but you can also make all-beef or all-pork meatballs, if you prefer.
+I’ve also had success using part ground bison or lean ground beef for a lower fat meatball.
 If you would prefer turkey meatballs, check out my turkey meatball recipe.

 • Spaghetti.
-You can’t have homemade spaghetti and meatballs without the spaghetti!
-But feel free to enjoy these flavorful meatballs and tomato sauce over any pasta you have on hand.
+Feel free to enjoy these flavorful meatballs and tomato sauce over any pasta you have on hand.
 Other long pasta noodles like bucatini, pappardelle, capellini, or linguine work great.
 Even short pasta noodles, like fusilli, rotini, macaroni, or penne would be a fun way to mix things up.
 If you want a low-carb meal, try serving the meatballs with roasted broccoli or a fresh Italian salad instead of pasta.

 spaghetti and meatballs twirled around a gold fork and served with garlic bread